🎄 Calling all Sanctuary Santa's and Helpful Elves to the Holiday Hub!

 We have high hopes for Millie’s future.
 She’s safe, supported, and settling into her new life at Lily’s Place with all the love she deserves.

 Stay tuned for updates on Millie and her journey ahead.
-We’re so grateful to have her here, and just as grateful for those who make rescues like hers possible.
+We’re so grateful to have her here, and just as grateful for those who make happy "tails" like hers possible.

 Millie